simofleanta/Data_coding_preparations/Konrad_Adenauer/Kas.md

 # KAS

-My role was to take economic indicators and reveal trends and insights
+My role in this project was to take economic indicators and reveal trends and insights.
+The results of the insights would further be discussed in the past ministry of social labour and protection as well as in other economic departments.